Yuki Chiba: Career

 Chiba's fifth studio album Untitled was released by Nippon Columbia on February 2, 2019.

 In 2021, Chiba retired the moniker Kohh, choosing to go by his birth name Yuki Chiba.
 He would later state in 2024 that he would no longer be performing any songs from the era as well.
 Chiba took a three-year career break before returning on February 12, 2024.
 He uploaded an official music video called "Team Tomodachi" (チーム友達), which went viral.
 Team Tomodachi has had multiple remixes with other artists such as Duke Deuce, ¥ellow Bucks, Jin Dogg, Bun B, Watson, and many more.

 Chiba was featured on American rapper Megan Thee Stallion's 2024 track "Mamushi" from her album Megan.
 The song went viral on social media and became Chiba's first-ever entry into the US Billboard Hot 100 at number 68.
 He made his US TV debut at the 2024 MTV Video Music Awards when he performed the song alongside Megan Thee Stallion.

 In November 2024, American artist Will Smith released his own remix of "Team Tomodachi", marking one of the highest-profile Western collaborations on the track.
 Smith announced the remix to his 70 million Instagram followers, later sharing a video teaser that amassed over 3.5 million views.

+In September 2026, Chiba released the ending theme of the Jojo's Bizarre Adventure Part 7: Steel Ball Run anime titled "Dead or Alive."
+The reception to this song was majorly negative, with fans claiming that Chiba's style didn't fit with the theme of the anime attached to it.